 Thankfully, I’ve put together a handy guide of Easy Chord Progressions that you can use with students of any age or ability.

-In the three-page guide, you’ll find 8 of my favourite progressions that work brilliantly in lessons.
+In the 9-page guide, you’ll find my favourite progressions that work brilliantly in lessons.

 Use them as a basis for your own teaching ideas: